eps696/SDfu/README.md

 There are also few Windows bat-files, slightly simplifying and automating the commands.

-### Prompts structure
+### Prompts

 Text prompts may include brackets for weighting (like `(good) [bad] ((even better)) [[even worse]]`).
-More radical blending can be achieved with multiguidance technique, introduced here (interpolating predicted noise within diffusion denoising loop, instead of conditioning vectors).
+More radical blending can be achieved with **multiguidance technique**, introduced here (interpolating predicted noise within diffusion denoising loop, instead of conditioning vectors).
 It can be used to draw images from complex prompts like `good prompt ~1 | also good prompt ~1 | bad prompt ~-0.5` with `--cguide` option, or for animations with `--lguide` option (further enhancing smoothness of [latent blending]).
 Note that it would slow down generation process.

+It's possible also to use **reference images** as prompts by providing the path with `--img_ref ..` option.
+If it's a directory, single generations or interpolations will pick the files one by one, while video generation will consume them all at once.
+*NB: WIP, for now only single generation and AnimateDiff supported.*

 ## Guide synthesis with [ControlNet] or [Instruct pix2pix]